Training access

 Key information

-*Anyone that is 16 years of age or over and fits the RWVP requirements outlined on the Justice website.
+*Anyone that is 16 years of age or over and fits the RWVP requirements outlined on the Department of Justice website.

 Training support

-Talk to your manager/DECYP contact officer if you need support to complete the Safeguarding Training.
-Support might include access to a device or the to internet.
+Talk to your manager or your DECYP contact officer if you need support to complete the Safeguarding Training.
+Support might include access to a device or to the internet.

-For further advice, you and/or your manager can contact the Office of Safeguarding Children and Young People on safeguarding@decyp.tas.gov.au
+For further advice, you or your manager can contact the Office of Safeguarding Children and Young People on safeguarding@decyp.tas.gov.au

 Exemptions